eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

-Having multiple attributes instead of only one allows having different levels of granularity for requests and responses, and thus allows PID Providers and Relying Parties to practice data minimization.
+Having multiple attributes instead of only one allows having different levels of granularity for requests and responses, and thus allows PID Providers and Relying Parties to practice data minimisation.
 For example, in some use cases, a Relying Party only needs to establish that the PID User is not a minor.
 In that case, requesting age_over_18 suffices.
 Releasing more specific information, such as the PID User's